 The Accrediting Council for Independent Colleges and Schools is listed as a nationally recognized accrediting agency by the United States Department of Education and the Council for Higher Education Accreditation.

-SVU has been granted Institutional Approval by the Bureau for Private Postsecondary Education (BPPE).
-Their contact information is:
+SVU is a private post-secondary institution which has been licensed to operate by the Bureau for Private Postsecondary Education (BPPE).